dynport/urknall/content/docs/quickstart.md

 ~~~

 There is a field `Version` that is required, i.e. must be specified when
-created.
-The other field optional, as it has no annotation.
-It will have the go
+the template is instanciated.
+The other field is optional, as it has no
-specific default value, i.e. `false`.
+annotation.
+It will have the go specific default value, which is `false` for
+boolean values.

 The nginx template works quite similar.
 The next subsection will show how to
 use these templates.

-### Using The Templates
+### Using The Installed Templates

-First we'll modify the template we're adding to the build so that the ruby and
+The templates installed in the previous subsections must be integrated into the
+template hierarchy to be used.
+The root of this hierarchy is the template
+rendered to the target in `Run` call in the `run` function described in the
+beginning of this guide.
+This value's type will now be modified, to add the
-nginx template are used.
-For the sake of demonstration let's use the annotation
+_ruby_ and _nginx_ templates required.
+For the sake of demonstration the
-mechanism to specify a default version for nginx and require an explicit
+annotation mechanism to specify a default version for nginx and require an
-version for ruby.
+explicit version for ruby are used (usually both would be set to be required).

 ~~~ golang
 type Template struct {